astropy/halotools/docs/quickstart_and_tutorials/tutorials/model_building/preloaded_models/cacciato09_composite_model.rst

 Briefly, changing the delta parameters should only affect the abundance of satellites that have luminosities similar to the central luminosity.
 On the other hand, faint satellites should be unaffected.
-The details of the 2 delta parameters are described in Lange et al. (in prep.).
+The details of the 2 delta parameters are described in Lange et al. (2017), arXiv:1705.05043.
 Setting both to 0, as done by default, is equivalent to the model of Cacciato et al. (2009).

 * param_dict['log_L_0'] -  Normalization of central mass-to-light ratio.